 He stoops to a growth of mustard greens. (“They’re perfectly edible.”)

 With rising pride, he classifies a red-stemmed purslane that has adapted to the Sonoran with tiny leaves. (“You see this all over the Valley.
 More vitamin C than oranges right there.”)

 Not all of these plants are Sonoran natives.
 Lewis isn’t eating as he goes.
-He forages in select urban spots, but he mostly gathers from wilder environments, and his market tour is meant for education.
+He forages in select urban spots, true, but mostly he gathers from wilder environments; his market tour is meant more for education.
 Nonetheless, when he shares a bite of sisymbrium, with its small yellow flower clusters like tiny popcorn fireworks, you taste earth and the tingle of heirloom radish, and a new world of plant flavor opens to you.

 Lewis emerges from the alley, turns onto Second Street.
 A white sedan sloshes past, then a yellow sports car.
 He points out aloes and grasses.
 He talks about how this land all once belonged to Winfield Scott, the rancher who gives Scottsdale its name.
 (Scott’s olive trees still line part of the road.)